assafjh/cybr-demos/circleci/README.md

 For more details on CircleCI OIDC, please refer to:
 [CircleCI: Using OpenID Connect Tokens in Jobs](https://circleci.com/docs/openid-connect-tokens/)

-For an example CIrcleCI payload, take a look at the file: `claims-example.json`
+For an example CircleCI payload, take a look at the file: `claims-example.json`

 ## 1. Loading Conjur policies
 - Policy statements are loaded into either the Conjur  root policy branch or a policy branch under root